jooola/zabbix-matrix-webhook/README.md

 [![CI](https://github.com/jooola/zabbix-matrix-webhook/actions/workflows/ci.yml/badge.svg)](https://github.com/jooola/zabbix-matrix-webhook/actions/workflows/ci.yml)

-This guide describes how to integrate your Zabbix 4.4 installation with Matrix using the Zabbix webhook feature.
+This guide describes how to integrate your Zabbix installation with Matrix using the Zabbix webhook feature.
 This guide will provide instructions on setting up a media type.

+- Use the [main branch](https://github.com/jooola/zabbix-matrix-webhook/tree/main) for Zabbix 6.0 LTS and 6.2.
+- USe the [5.0 branch](https://github.com/jooola/zabbix-matrix-webhook/tree/5.0) for Zabbix 5.0 LTS.

 ## Matrix configuration